 OAUTH_DOMAIN- Slack subdomain, Auth0/Mattermost domain, or Azure tenant.

-OAUTH_SKIP_LOGIN- (optional) go directly to external login screen.
+OAUTH_SKIP_LOGIN- (optional) users should go directly to external login screen.

 You can find more advice in the Troubleshooting guide.

 For uploading images and other files directly within dribdat, you can configure S3 through Amazon and compatible providers: